 We open with high angle views of Old Market Square and Nottingham Council House followed be views in the square including children feeding the pigeons.

 The next section is a point of view shot from a vintage car driving through Nottingham.
 We travel up Market Street passing the Theatre Royal and County Hotel, down King Street and along South Parade passing Market Square (trolley buses are visible making this pre 1967).
 We then continue with a view driving along the Victoria Embankment.
 This is followed by shots of the war memorial and gardens.
 Back in the car we then drive in the other direction along Victoria Embankment approaching the Turney leather factory.
 Next we drive over Trent Bridge (the Bridgford Hotel is under construction).
-We then see an establishing shot of the Trent Bridge Inn and views of cricket being played at Trent Bridge (the match shots look 1970s and the Bridgford Hotel is complete).
+We then see an establishing shot of the Trent Bridge Inn and views of cricket being played at Trent Bridge (a league match between Nottinghamshire v Leicestershire played on 19 August 1973).

 After a shot of a swan with cygnets on the Grantham Canal at West Bridgford we see a light aircraft at Tollerton airfield (from the Sherwood Flying Club) followed by aerial views of the city, River Trent, Clifton Bridge and Trent Bridge.
 Next we see views of Wollaton Park including the deer and winter scenes of sledging with Wollaton Hall visible in the background.
 This is followed by ice skating on the frozen lake at Highfields Park and summer shots of the park and Nottingham University grounds (and a shot of traffic on University Boulevard and a brief view of the pleasure boat on the lake).